Frequently Asked Questions

 I guess to be honest I answered this to some degree in the first question.
 The bottom line is I've been using AI on and off since it kind of first came out.
 I mean, I'm a true geek in the tech world, but I can't claim to have been following things in machine learning and the AI front too much at the time.
 I did a bunch of work with AI help on an Azure functions app, using VS Code with Copilot quite a bit during that.
 But that was at least three years ago, so we're talking about code completion and not a whole lot more.
 It was a huge help, I leveraged it quite a bit, but it certainly didn't leave me feeling like "oh boy, this is the absolute future."
 I still felt that things were pretty limited and I really didn't have too much of a feeling of where things were going.
 After that project, I was busy with many other things, focusing on new projects and just getting things done.
 I just didn't really realize what was going on in that world.

-Fast forward to a couple months into this year, and things were changing at my employer where I'd been for over 11 years.
-We were being bought by a huge company and we had a new project that was going to be a major new solution for us.
-We were definitely trying to do this new project in the most ideal way possible, and that totally fed into my wheelhouse.
-I was already operating essentially as a senior systems engineer at the company, and I was definitely very interested in getting involved in this project, which involved a full cloud solution in Azure (mainly due to that being our comfort zone).
+Fast forward to a couple months into this year, and things were changing at my employer.
+A major new project was getting started and we were trying to do it right, which totally fed into my wheelhouse.
+I was already operating essentially as a senior systems engineer, and I was definitely very interested in getting involved, which involved a full cloud solution in Azure (mainly due to that being our comfort zone).
 The intent was to have it fully orchestrated and to do the entire process as ideally as possible.
 I was lucky enough to have the opportunity to pretty much own the infrastructure as code orchestration project for the start of this new project.
 From the start I was using VS Code, I was using Copilot in agent mode with just ChatGPT initially.
-And I was doing something I'd never done before—I was dealing with Terraform.
+And I was doing something I'd never done before, I was dealing with Terraform.
 I was dealing with even more than that because I was kind of ambitious.
 I designed the project such that I needed Terragrunt to really make it work.
 I was really leaning into AI from the get-go and was getting things done at a pace that was just insane, not only with actual coding but with documentation as well.
 I became best friends with ChatGPT's Deep Research Mode and put together, with a bit of iteration, some incredible technical documents with that aid.